 I only review shoe styles that I have fitted before, since that is the only way for me to tell how supportive and durable the shoes are as well as how they fit.

-All of these snowboot styles fit “short”, which means that you need to provide your toddler with a “whole size longer” of the size that your toddler measures in the shoe measuring scale (Brannock device) in order to allow for growing room.
-That room will also prevent your child’s toes from rubbing against the front or the sides of the boots.
+All of these snow boots styles fit “short”, which means that you need to provide your child with a “whole size longer” of the size that your child measures in the shoe measuring scale (Brannock device) in order to allow for growing room.
+That space will also prevent your child’s toes from rubbing against the front or the sides of the boots.

 You should always round up when purchasing snow boots in order to allow for the correct amount of growing room and also because they are not available in half sizes.
 For instance, if your child measures a foot size 3 ½, you should get the snow boot size 4.
 If your child measures a foot size 4, then you should order the shoe size 5.

 If you happen to need a pair of snow boots for your narrow feet, there is actually an article I wrote were I describe the best narrow snow boots for women.
 Go to the link below:

 Winter Socks for Kids – Let’s Keep Your Kids’ Feet Warm!

 I always explain to parents how socks play a key role in keeping their kids’ feet healthy, since they act as a barrier between their feet and the shoes.
 The correct type of socks will prevent the formation of bacteria inside your kids’ boots and will also prevent your kids’ feet and shoes from getting smelly.